sailod/DRF_VUE/Readme.md

 # Voting system made with Django Rest Framework and Vue.js

+This repository can be used as boilerplate for fullstack application written in VueJS and Django,
+This application has example of all CRUD operations, Authentication (using username and password),
+Authorization (any object can be edited only by its creator), and IP based protection to limit each user for only one vote per subject

 ## Django Administrator User
 in case you want to use preconfigured DB with data:
 ```